 General admission is reasonable at 410 yen per adult and 200 yen for children over the age of 15.
 Young children and teenagers up to 15 years old are free in.

 WAKU WAKU LAND

 For an additional charge you can enjoy the water adventure park for one hour.
 About half the equipment is on water, but the kids don’t necessarily have to get wet, but I do recommend you bring a spare pair of clothes.
 It costs 210 yen per adult, 100 yen per child from 4 to 15 years old.
 Children under 4 years old are free.
 The times are fixed.
 There are 7 sessions during the summer at 9.30, 10.40, 11.50, 13.00, 14.10, 15.20 and 16.30.
 However, during the pandemic the sessions are only 45 minutes long, that is 20 minutes shorter than normal.

 Photo Gallery of some of the equipment in the water adventure playground.

 The Saitama Museum of Rivers is located right next door to the Kawasemigawara river play and barbecue area.
 Please note that Kawasemigawara is temporarily closed in 2021 due to the pandemic.
 There are lots of attractions a short drive away.
 If you are coming to the museum by way of the Kanetsu Expressway you will pass several attractions on the way.
 Including (on this blog) the Hanazono Roadside Station, Hanazono Sweets Forest and the bubble tea Layer Cafe.

 For further information and up-to-date prices and schedules please see the official website –

 For those coming by car the phone number for your Satnav is 048-581-733 or the address is 39 Kozono, Yorii Town, Saitama.
-It is 7 minutes from the Hanazono exit of the Kanetsu expressway.
+It is about seven to ten minutes drive from the Hanazono exit of the Kanetsu expressway.
 Parking is 300 yen for the day.